Checklist for Getting Started

 Note for Special Needs students:

 As an internet class, this class is better suited for students who are able to learn independently.
 I certainly will provide as much assistance as I am able for your learning, but experience has shown me that for students with greater needs, especially due to learning disabilities or a foreign language background, a face-to-face class where students can receive the extensive one-on-one in-person help they need is better for them.
+Those with a disability need to work through the SAC Disabled Students Center to get accommodations for this class.
 Contact me if you have any questions in this regard.

 Once you have completed these orientation materials, you can begin to explore our first Essay Cycle Assignment Sheet and begin working on our first assignments.
 See this orientation video on doing our first assignment: